pallandir/caching-eviction-policies/FIFO.md

 ### How does it works

-let's consider this sequence of requests
+let's consider this sequence of requests:

 ```sh
 1,2,3,4,4,4,4,4,1,4,4,4,4,4,5